ruchirakarle/Pricing-page-project/README.md

 # Pricing-page-project
-This is a simple responsive web page structure with pricing togglers with custom currency symbol, this web page is a somewhat similar to netflix price and planning with monthly and annual switch on the page by using HTML, CSS and Javascript.
+Hii !!
+This is a simple responsive and User friendly Pricing page that adapts in different screen sizes with pricing togglers and custom currency symbol, this web page is a somewhat similar to netflix price and planning with monthly and annual switch on the page by using HTML, CSS and Javascript.